 …Enter New ‘Ambassador’ Karma Gelek Yuthok

-In January 1994, Karma Gelek Yuthok, who had previously introduced Asahara to the Dalai Lama, took up the now vacant post of representative at the Office for South Asia and the Pacific Region in Tokyo.
+In late 1993, Karma Gelek Yuthok, who had previously introduced Asahara to the Dalai Lama, took up the post of representative at the Office for South Asia and the Pacific Region in Tokyo.
 56

 As it happens, the Dalai Lama travelled to Japan on the heels of Aum Shinrikyō’s sarin attack—his first visit in eleven years.58 Anticipating his journey to Japan, Tashi Wangdi, the Dalai Lama’s representative in New Delhi, confirmed to Agence France-Press that the two leaders had met.
 Wangdi insisted, though, that they had not been close: ‘His Holiness (the Dalai Lama) has met with him [Asahara, RH], as he does with thousands and thousands of people from around the world every year, during a visit to India.’
 59

 In spite of Wangdi’s soothing tone, photographs and footage of the Dalai Lama’s amicable meetings with Asahara continued to prompt a barrage of questions from reporters.
 On the day of his arrival, the Dalai Lama expressed his shock about the nerve gas attack.
 He told reporters that he met Shōkō Asahara ‘many times’ and ‘remembered him well.’
 Also, he said: ‘Aum Shinri Kyo has a mixed doctrine of Buddhism and Hindu.
 As I am a Buddhist, I cannot comment on the Aum Shinri Kyo.’
 Even so, he opined that Asahara ‘should come out of hiding.’
 60